Extended Producer Responsibility (EPR) 2025 Outlook

 IL- IL Manufacturers Association is facilitating applications for the study group, which is supposed to be completed by January.
 Work has still not commenced.

 MA- In the second year of the 2-year legislative cycle.
 At this point, they are required to give time to every single bill that is introduced.
 None of the EPR bills tracked last year came out in the same form, they have been assembled into 2 aggregate bills.
 One is a plastics ban and the other is EPR-focused.
 SB570 is the plastics bill.
 It combines 9 earlier bills.
 HB4263 is the EPR bill.
 It is a redraft of earlier bills and includes post-consumer provisions.
 Beverage containers are exempted.
 The next step is to refine the bills and to determine what could move forward but it is not a high-priority activity.
+The initial focus is on paint and mattresses and plastic and paper packaging will be examined later in the year in October.
+We can expect to see legislation in 2026.

 NJ- A new EPR bill has been introduced (S3398) It appears to be packaging only.
 Sen. Bob Smith may consider the bills in the Senate Environmental Committee.
 It is not clear if it will be discussion only or if a vote would be held.